Leah122/MLiPPaA-project/README.md

 If 3d data is generated it will have an addtional z coordinate in the hits and the track parameters will have two parameters seperated by a semicolon.

 Training can be done in the notebook, which has instructions within it.
+The filestructure for the notebook should look like this:

+notebook.ipynb
+data
+  parameters.txt
+  hits.txt
+model